Madelena/Metrology-for-Musicbee/README.md

 Metrology is a practical series of app customizations and redesigns aimed at bringing a bold, clear, and consistent user experience to various Windows and Android apps.
 Its design language is based on [Metro](https://en.wikipedia.org/wiki/Metro_(design_language)) and [Fluent](https://www.microsoft.com/design/fluent/) design systems pioneered by Microsoft Design since the 2010s.

 [MusicBee](https://getmusicbee.com) is a highly customizable audiophile-grade music player for Windows.
-This is a skin for the Theater Mode feature, which displays the currently playing track in a large or full screen format.
+This is a skin for the Theater Mode, which displays the currently playing track in a large or full screen format.

-There are 4 skins in development:
+There are 5 skins in development:

 ![Zune](https://i.imgur.com/FXmzjab.png)
 **Zune**: A detailed and accurate replica of the Zune/WP7 Music user interface.